aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 Aiven for Apache Cassandra®
 '''''''''''''''''''''''''''

-Starting with v4, Aiven for Cassandra® ``major`` version will reach EOL six months after it's made available on Aiven platform.
+Starting with v4, Aiven for Cassandra® major versions will reach EOL six months after they are made available on the Aiven platform.

 +-------------+---------------+------------------+------------------+